 This positive association, or aromatic connection, links the aroma of the essential oils to the quality of sleep achieved.
 When you establish a positive association you should use this oil, or blend, again.
 Your brain has already linked this fragrance to achieving a good night’s sleep.

-And because the effect of using essential oils is cumulative we will find repeated use enhances the quality of sleep.
+And because the effect of using essential oils is cumulative we find repeated use will further enhance the quality of sleep.

 How Do You Know Which Aromatherapy Oils Are Right For You?